-As part of obtaining reasonable assurance about whether the New Horizons Inc.'s financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether the New Horizon, Inc.'s financial statements are free from material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement.
+However, providing an opinion on compliance with those provisions was not an objective of my audit, and accordingly, I do not express such an opinion.
 The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.